vrandall66/front-end-submissions-public/1806/mod-2/game-time/cierra-derek.md

 * 3 - Application is thoughtfully put together with some duplication and no major bugs.
 Developer can speak to choices made in the code and knows what every line of code is doing.
 Application is organized into classes (and correctly uses inheritance) with some misplaced logic and no major bugs.
 Business-logic code is mostly separated from view-related code.
 Developer can speak to choices made in the code and knows what each line of code is doing.

 ### Workflow

 * 3 - The developer/team makes a series of small, atomic commits that document the evolution of their application.
 There are no formatting issues in the code base.
 The team conducts a DTR (define the relationship) and utilizes a planning tool and pairing practices.
 Both members contribute meaningfully to the application.

+* Not sure what kind of github issues you were having, but in general we need to have more commits than we do.
+Commit smaller changesets more frequently rather than doing a ton of work all at once before committing it.
+This will help ensure that you don't lose a ton of work if something goes wrong, and will allow you to more easily rollback your repo to a previous state.